Thomas Lewis (cardiologist): Career

-He remained at UCH for the rest of his life, beginning as a house physician.
+Lewis remained at UCH for the rest of his life, beginning as a house physician.
 From 1907 he also worked at the Royal Naval Hospital, Greenwich and the City of London Hospital and the same year he took his Doctor of Medicine (MD) degree.
 In 1911 he was appointed lecturer in cardiac pathology at UCH and in 1913 was promoted to assistant physician in clinical work.
 He was elected Fellow of the Royal College of Physicians (FRCP) in 1913.

 While still a house physician, Lewis began physiological research, carrying out fundamental research on the heart, the pulse and blood pressure.
 From 1906, he corresponded with the Dutch physiologist Willem Einthoven concerning the latter's invention of the string galvanometer and electrocardiography, and Lewis pioneered its use in clinical settings.
 Accordingly, Lewis is considered the "father of clinical cardiac electrophysiology".
 The first use of electrocardiography in clinical medicine was in 1908.
 In that year, Thomas Lewis and Arthur MacNalty (later the Chief Medical Officer of the United Kingdom) employed electrocardiography to diagnose heart block.
 In 1909, with James MacKenzie, Lewis founded the journal Heart: A Journal for the Study of the Circulation, which he renamed Clinical Science in 1933.
 In 1913, he published the book Clinical Electrocardiography, the first treaty on electrocardiography.
 Lewis was elected a Fellow of the Royal Society (FRS) in 1918.
 He was promoted to full physician at UCH in 1919.

-During the First World War, Lewis worked at the Military Heart Hospital in Hampstead and was appointed to the first full-time clinical research post in Britain, at the Medical Research Committee (later Medical Research Council).
+During the First World War, Lewis worked at the Military Heart Hospital in Hampstead and was appointed as Director of the Medical Research Committee (MRC, later Medical Research Council) Department of Clinical Science at UCH, which was the first MRC Research Unit established in Britain.
 He directed a study of the condition known as "soldier's heart" and, having established it was not a cardiological problem, renamed it the "effort syndrome".
 In 1918 he wrote the monograph The Soldier's Heart and the Effort Syndrome.
 He devised remedial exercises that allowed many soldiers suffering from the condition to return to duty and was appointed honorary consulting physician to the Ministry of Pensions in April 1919, and for this work he was appointed Commander of the Order of the British Empire (CBE) in January 1920 and was knighted in the 1921 Birthday Honours.